-Treatment for ulcerative colitis can include drug therapy, changes in diet, and/or surgery.
-Though treatments cannot cure ulcerative colitis, they can help most people lead normal lives.
+Treatment for ulcerative colitis can include medicine, changes in your diet, or surgery.
+These treatments won't cure your ulcerative colitis, unless you have surgery that removes the colon and rectum, which is considered curative, but they can help ease your symptoms.

-It is important for you to seek treatment for ulcerative colitis as soon as you start having symptoms.
-If you have severe diarrhea and bleeding, hospitalization may be necessary to prevent or treat dehydration, reduce your symptoms, and ensure that you receive proper nutrition.
+It's important to get treated for ulcerative colitis as soon as you start having symptoms.
+If you have severe diarrhea and bleeding, you might need to go the hospital to prevent or treat dehydration, reduce your symptoms, and make sure you're getting the right nutrition.

 Medications for Ulcerative Colitis

-Mesalamine, balsalazide, and sulfasalazine are main medications used to treat ulcerative colitis.
+- 5-aminosalicylic acid (5-ASA).
+Balsalazide, mesalamine, olsalazine, and sulfasalazine are the main medications used to treat ulcerative colitis.
 They come in pills and suppositories.
 Let your doctor know if you are allergic to sulfa before taking one of these drugs.
-He or she can prescribe a sulfa-free 5-ASA.
+He can prescribe a sulfa-free 5-ASA.

 Diet Changes for Ulcerative Colitis

-While foods appear to play no role in causing ulcerative colitis, certain foods may cause more symptoms when the disease is active.
-Your doctor may suggest dietary recommendations depending on your symptoms.
-Vitamins or nutritional supplements may also be suggested by your doctor.
+While food doesn't appear to play a role in causing ulcerative colitis, certain foods may cause more symptoms when your disease is active.
+Your doctor may suggest diet changes, depending on your symptoms.
+He may also recommend vitamins or nutritional supplements.

 Surgery for Ulcerative Colitis